Love of language, literature, culture makes U.S. Army perfect fit for LRC Italy employee of the quarter

 |0

-This work, Love of language, literature, culture makes U.S. Army perfect fit for LRC Italy employee of the quarter [Image 2 of 2], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Love of language, literature, culture makes U.S. Army perfect fit for LRC Italy employee of the quarter, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Love of language, literature, culture makes U.S. Army perfect fit for LRC Italy employee of the quarter

 LEAVE A COMMENT